 Washington’s Constitution and several state statutes give the Governor significant powers over the fate of persons sentenced to death in the state.

-Article III, Section 9 of the Constitution grants the Governor authority to pardon convicted murderers and other criminals "under such regulations and restrictions as may be prescribed by law."
+Article III, Sections 9 and 11 of the Washington Constitution grant the Governor authority to pardon convicted murderers and other criminals "under such regulations and restrictions as may be prescribed by law."
 Court decisions indicate that unlike some gubernatorial duties, which can be delegated to the lieutenant governor when the Governor has left the state, the Governor’s pardoning power cannot be delegated to any other state official.

 In addition to the Governor’s constitutional and statutory authority to issue pardons and commute death sentences, the Legislature has created a Clemency and Pardons Board to make recommendations to the Governor concerning petitions for pardon or clemency.